-Those long, sweltering days seem to get all of the action, the thrills and the praise.
-But what about the enchantment of a summer night — when the street lights come on, the temperature cools slightly and the fireflies flash against the blackness?
+Those long, sweltering days seem to get all of the praise.
+But what about the enchantment of a summer night—when the street lights come on, the temperature cools slightly and the fireflies flash against the blackness?
 Where childhood memories of campfire storytelling, moonlit swimming and constellation gazing find you.
 Where, with your back stretched across the fertile grass, searching skyward for patterns in the stars, the universe becomes your oyster.

 Ahead are seven ideas to spark meaning, romance and pleasure in your summer nights — even if it’s just the romance of self.
 So grab your lightest pair of pajamas, your thinnest blanket and a beverage to keep you cool.
 Whether spent alone in the midst of self-care, or creating memories with a friend or a lover, you’re sure to set the scene for a night of enchantment and wonder.